Bill Vajda, who was charged with starting the consolidation process for the state’s Office of Information Technology, departed in late August.

-Bill Vajda, the state of Alaska’s first CIO, tendered his resignation in late August.
+Bill Vajda, the state of Alaska’s first CIO to preside over a centralized IT structure, tendered his resignation in late August.
 The departure is one of two within the Office of Information Technology (OIT) that has officials on the hunt for new leadership.

 Deputy CIO Dan DeBartolo confirmed Vajda’s Aug.
 28 departure, saying that while the timing was initially surprising, it coincides with a gubernatorial race that has the potential for an administration change.